 Childhood is a one-time affair but thanks to the movies we can revisit them anytime we want.
 Cinema depicts childhood – the most glorious time of our lives – in different shades and lights.
 It offers us an insight into the psyche of raw, uninfluenced minds from all over the world with each experience enriching and thought-provoking.
 If we are to make a list of all the children’s films ever made it will take years of study, watching films and observation.
 The list below features some of the most influential films depicting the joy, innocence and in some cases the horrors of childhood.
+Here is the list of 10 best movies about childhood.

 10. Forbidden Games (1952)